 The work hours of a wizard aren’t set in stone, but I’m told regularity of schedule is good for my condition.
 I’d rather not check-in to see what condition my condition is in, so I work nine to five at my tower.
 There’s a few hours before quitting time, and I won’t find out if relabeling the shipping manifest worked until tomorrow.
 Time to hit the lab.

 The lab is where the magic happens.
 Where I make it anyway.
 The back quarter of the building holds a room equipped with scanners, parts and 3D printers.
 I sketch out a design on the second holo-table and have my daemon Mimir scan my face and tighten up the layout.
 Printing takes a while and smells like melting plastic.
 I returned to my office so I reviewed reports from the other wizards.
 Everybody is making ventilators or researching cures.
 My little hackery with the Feds is chump change next to their work.
-I could mull over how inadequate that makes me feel, but I’m old enough to know that’s not where my strength lies.
+I could mull over how inadequate that made me feel, but I’m old enough to know that’s not where my strength lies.

-My titanium platelet hoodie is on and staff in hand to go when my third eye alerted me that the print job finished.
+My titanium platelet hoodie was on and staff in hand to go when my third eye alerted me that the print job finished.
 I almost forgot.
 After I walked back to the lab, I grabbed the triangular shaped pieces and stuffed a folded blue shop cloth into it for a filter before strapping it onto my face.
 It fits without squishing into my eyepatch.
-Breathing takes some effort, the filter worked, albeit noisily.
+Breathing took some effort, the filter worked, albeit noisily.